 When you end combat with no foes nearby, all unconscious characters will return to life.
 All lost health will rapidly return to wounded characters.
+However, your maximum Vitality will be decreased until you return to your Hand camp.

 Damaged characters can be healed during combat with healing abilities and Potions of Healing.
 You can use one of the rare Resurrection Scrolls to revive unconscious characters in combat.